psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 To be LET SOLO,
 *Situate in the Corn-market*.

-THE above is the best situation in the Island ; the beer is brewed on the Premises, and pays more duty for that article than any Victualler in the county, and has a regular established in and out door trade.
-The Premises are roomy, a good Bar and Liquor Shop complete, fitted up Brewery.—The Utensils and Fixtures to be taken at a fair valuation ; and any quantity of fine old Beer and good Malt, the taker may approve of.
+THE above is the best situation in the Island; the beer is brewed on the Premises, and pays more duty for that article than any Victualler in the county, and has a regular established in and out door trade.
+The Premises are roomy, a good Bar and Liquor Shop complete, fitted up Brewery.—The Utensils and Fixtures to be taken at a fair valuation; and any quantity of fine old Beer and good Malt, the taker may approve of.

 For further particulars apply to John Steane, Cornfactor, Newport.